 - Walking for the day: 13.9km, 5h, ↑600m ↓780m

 - Accommodation: Hotel Kentrikon (Lagkadia)

 Departure after breakfast.
 We can also organise optional extra nights in Athens.

 What to expect

-On this walking holiday, you will be staying in private en-suite rooms in family-run guesthouses, one night in a homestay and one night in a 2-star hotel.
-We have carefully hand-picked all places and regularly monitor their quality.
-We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.
+On this walking holiday, you will be staying in private en-suite rooms in family-run guesthouses, one night in a homestay and one night in a two-star hotel.
+They have been carefully selected based on a variety of criteria including their location, warm hospitality, fine local food or commitment to responsible tourism.
+All rooms have en-suite or private bathrooms.

 Click to view default hotels